 Lisa Anderson, Founder and President of LMA Consulting Group Inc., shared her thoughts on the latest ERP trends now and in the near future.
 Like Jutras, she touches on the disruption cycle when she says, “In today’s marketplace, not only is the Amazon Effect is full force — requiring rapid deliveries and quick, data-driven decisions — but disruption abounds.”
 Anderson says her clients in the last year have attempted to navigate these challenges using business intelligence and reporting tools.
 But she also notes many are eager to try more advanced solutions.

-“They have started to gain an interest in going beyond these new standards with predictive analytics as artificial intelligence and IoT create a buzz and are increasingly interested in capabilities that will help them proactively navigate disruption and change.”
+“They have started to gain an interest in going beyond these new standards with predictive analytics as artificial intelligence and IoT create a buzz and are increasingly interested in capabilities that will help them proactively navigate disruption and change, such as predictive forecasting and inventory planning.”
 As ERP buyer interest grows, it’s likely that we’ll see an increase in these new technologies.

-But many are wondering what exactly the Internet of Things (IoT) can do for their business.
+But many are wondering what exactly the internet of things (IoT) can do for their business.
 Laurie McCabe explained the significance of this new technology when we spoke to her about the cloud.
-She says, “[IoT] has a lot of applications in ERP, particularly in product-centric businesses where you’ve got to look at things like shipping details, supply chain logistics and performance of your [hardware] systems out in the field.
+She says that IoT “has a lot of applications in ERP, particularly in product-centric businesses where you’ve got to look at things like shipping details, supply chain logistics and performance of your systems out in the field.
 If you can look at what’s going on in those systems in real time, you can really cut off a lot of problems before they even happen.”

 Especially with equipment, IoT can help businesses diagnose issues and figure out which exact parts need fixing or replacement.
 This ensures every service call is used as efficiently as possible.
 IoT can help with corporate equipment, as well as the equipment housed by consumers.
 This makes IoT an especially important tool in increasing customer satisfaction.